 Chosen by: Scarlett, Archives Technician

-A History of Women in 101 Objects showcases artefacts that reflect the multifaceted experiences of women from prehistoric times to the present.
-Each object, accompanied by a full-page illustration, serves as a focal point for essays that delve into the lives, challenges, and contributions of women across different eras.
+A History of Women in 101 Objects showcases artefacts that reflect the multifaceted experiences of women from prehistoric times to present day.
+Each object, accompanied by a full-page illustration, serves as a focal point for these short essays.

-From a Goddess of Isis Statuette to a 17th century dress pocket, each carefully chosen object provides insight into women's societal roles and personal lives.
+From a Goddess of Isis Statuette to a 17th century dress pocket, the carefully chosen objects provide insight into women's societal roles and their lived reality.
 Hirsch explores how women have been perceived, how they've viewed themselves, and their ongoing struggles for freedom and recognition.
 As an added bonus, the audiobook is narrated by a cast of brilliant women!

 101 objects by Annabell Hirsch